-Did you know you can recycle all plastic, glass, cardboard materials, and paper just about anywhere on campus?
+You can recycle all plastic (#1–7), glass, cardboard materials, and paper just about anywhere on campus.
 Every academic building has a recycling bin, as do all administrative buildings.
-Be sure to look for the blue bins labeled "Recycling."
-Each Residence Hall on Main Campus also has a recycling bin.
-Contact your residence assistant to find our where yours is located.
+Be sure to look for the bins labeled "Recycling."
+Each residence hall on Main Campus also has a recycling bin.
+Contact your residence assistant to find out where yours is located.

 Recycling at Widener University is co-mingled, meaning you can recycle any recyclable goods in any of the recycling bins located on campus.
-Recyclable materials include cans, glass, paper, cardboard, and plastic.
-See the list below for what specific types of items should be recycled.
+Recyclable materials include:

 Respecting the System

 Although Widener's recycling system is co-mingled, this does not mean that it's acceptable to dump bags of various materials in the recycling bins.
 Please be cognizant of the contents that you are recycling, making sure that they fall into one of the categories above.

 For example, if you get your lunch at Burger Studio, do not just throw the bag of trash in the recycling bin.
 Look through the items to be sure that they are all appropriate to the bin you are placing them in, or separate them accordingly.

 Off-Campus Recycling Efforts

 As a member of the Chester community, Widener University has joined and continues to support Chester's efforts to improve the environment and beautify the area.